Joanna Southcott: Legacy

 The "Southcottian" movement did not end with her death in 1814, although her followers had declined greatly in number by the end of that century.
 In 1844 one Ann Essam left large sums of money for "printing, publishing and propagation of the sacred writings of Joanna Southcott".
-The will was disputed in 1861 by her niece on grounds which included that the writings were blasphemous and the bequest was contrary to the Statutes of Mortmain: the Court of Chancery refused to find the writings blasphemous but voided the bequest, acknowledging that it broke the Statutes of Mortmain.
+The will was disputed in 1861 by her niece on grounds that the writings were blasphemous and the bequest was contrary to the Statutes of Mortmain: the Court of Chancery refused to find the writings blasphemous but voided the bequest, acknowledging that it broke the Statutes of Mortmain.

 In 1881 there was an enclave of her followers living in the Chatham area, east of London, who were distinguished by their long beards and good manners.

 Southcott left a sealed wooden casket of prophecies, usually known as Joanna Southcott's Box, with instructions to open it only at a time of national crisis and in the presence of all 24 current bishops of the Church of England, who were to spend a fixed period beforehand studying her prophecies.
+(Since 1870, the number of bishops has increased beyond the 24 Lords Spiritual, by the creation of new dioceses and the reintroduction of suffragan bishops.)
 Attempts were made to persuade the episcopate to open it in the Crimean War and again in the First World War.
-In 1927, the psychic researcher Harry Price claimed to have come into possession of the box and arranged to have it opened in the presence of one reluctant prelate, the suffragan Bishop of Grantham.
+In 1927, the psychic researcher Harry Price claimed to have come into possession of the box and arranged to have it opened in the presence of one reluctant prelate, John Hine, then suffragan Bishop of Grantham.
 It was found to contain only a few oddments and unimportant papers, among them a lottery ticket and a horse-pistol.
 Price's claims to have had the true box were disputed by historians and by Southcott followers.